Lucchesi Park

 Lucchesi Park is a public park located in Petaluma, California.
 It is maintained by the City of Petaluma and features activities for families.
-These activities include a playground, lake, tennis, walking/biking paths, and a dog run area.
+These activities include two playgrounds, a pond, picnic tables, BBQ area, tennis, pickleball and handball, synthetic turf field, two baseball complexes, and walking paths.
+The Petaluma Community and Senior Centers are both within the park.
 The park is also a bird watching spot, due to the lake and woods nearby.
 One can often see Mallards, Ring-billed gulls, Brewer's blackbird, the bushtit, and the Golden-crowned sparrow, just to name a few.
+The park was named after Mario "Moch" Lucchesi.